 The Otolaryngology Residency carefully reviews all applications.
 The candidacy of applicants is not based on any singular factor, but a holistic review of the entire package of provided materials.

-Key items we need for this selection process include:
+Key items required for the selection process include:

-- Electronic Residency Application Services (ERAS) application listing your experiences
+- Electronic Residency Application Services (ERAS) application listing experiences

 - At least three letters of recommendation